AlmasB/CI517/tutorials.md

 #### Tutorial 3

-Note: take breaks at regular intervals between tasks and talk to your peers.
+Note: take breaks at regular intervals between tasks and talk to your peers (on Teams).

 1. (Optional but recommended) Create a fork of xcube2d under your GitHub account.
 This is where you will be developing your assignment work.
 Remember to back up, **computer scientists do not lose data!**
 1. Last week you started reading a bit of the codebase.
 Now read through all of the codebase and consider where the major parts, such as the main loop, graphics drawing and input, are located.